open-eid/digidoc4j/README.md

 DigiDoc4j is a Java library for digitally signing documents and creating digital signature containers of signed documents.

 # Features
-* Creating BDOC, ASiC-E containers
+* Creating ASiC-E and BDOC containers
-* Validating BDOC, ASiC-E, ASIC-S and DDOC containers
+* Validating ASiC-E, BDOC, ASIC-S and DDOC containers
 * Creating and validating detached XadES

 # How to use it